The Peace of Westphalia

 German princes were superior in their territory and they could form foreign

-Emperor.
-Hence, the princes were not “sovereign” in any absolute sense, even
+Hence, the princes were not “sovereign” in any absolute sense, even though they

-though they possessed some sovereign powers.
-In short, the new
+possessed some sovereign powers.
+In short, the new proto-nationalism produced a

-necessitated more distinctive boundaries between political units.
-Territorial
+more distinctive boundaries between political units.
+Territorial superiority

-superiority was not a gift bestowed but a right to be protected.
-The boundaries
+was not a gift bestowed but a right to be protected.
+The boundaries listed in

-listed in the Peace of Westphalia became focal points at which one ruler’s
+the Peace of Westphalia became focal points at which one ruler’s authority

-authority began and another’s ended.
-The militaries of non-major powers that
+began and another’s ended.
+The militaries of non-major powers that had been

-had been designed to fight within larger armies alongside other principalities
+designed to fight within larger armies alongside other principalities were now

-were now reformed to be more self-sufficient and to protect their own borders.
+reformed to be more self-sufficient and to protect their own borders.
+More

-More powerful political units, such as the Austrian Habsburgs and France,
+powerful political units, such as the Austrian Habsburgs and France, created

-created militaries that could both attack and defend.
-These reforms in support
+militaries that could both attack and defend.
+These reforms in support of more

-of more distinctive borders were enhanced by the fact that political units that
+distinctive borders were enhanced by the fact that political units that could

 expertise to the changing armies.537